Voldoen jouw werkschoenen nog aan de veiligheidseisen?

 Safety shoes are subjected to an anti-slip test according to NEN standards:

-• SRA: the slip resistance has been tested on a ceramic tile with a layer of cleaning agent
+• SRA: The slip resistance has been tested on a ceramic tile with a low level of cleaning agent

-• SRB, the slip resistance has been tested on a steel plate with glycerine (oil substance).
+• SRB, the slip resistance is tested on a steel plate with glycerine (oil substance)

 • SRC: the sole has passed both the SRA + SRB test

-• Read detailed information about anti-slip standards here
+• Read extensive information about anti-slip standards here

 Grisport Cross Safety Beat

-Work shoes to prevent static electric charges due to rapid discharge of static electricity can be recognized by the yellow/black ESD label.
-ESD stands for Electro Static Discharge, which means: ESD work shoes have the ability to discharge an electrostatic charge.
-Throughout the day, you build up static electricity as you move.
-An ESD shoe removes this because they have very low resistance.
-This way the electrostatic charge between the floor and person remains the same.
-This is important when working with delicate objects or equipment that can be damaged by shock or sparks caused by built-up static electricity.
-Read here extensive information about ESD work shoes
+Safety shoes to prevent static electric charge by rapid discharge of static electricity can be recognized by the yellow/black ESD label.
+ESD stands for Electro Static Discharge, which means that ESD safety shoes have the ability to discharge an electrostatic charge.
+Throughout the day, you build up static electricity while moving.
+An ESD shoe discharges this again because they have a very low resistance.
+This keeps the electrostatic charge between the floor and the person the same.
+This is important when you work with fragile objects or equipment that can be damaged by shocks or sparks that arise as a result of built-up static electricity.

-If you want to buy new safety shoes after the safety check above?
-View our safety shoes and safety boots here.
-For questions or help choosing your new safety shoes or safety boots, please contact us through our contact form or on business days between 7:30 a.m. and 5:00 p.m. via tel. no. 0223-661300.
+If you want to buy new safety shoes after the above safety check, take a look at our safety shoes and safety boots.
+For questions or help choosing your new safety shoes or safety boots, you can contact us via the contact form or on weekdays between 7:30 am and 5:00 pm by calling 0223-661300.

 Back to blog